The increasing fragmentation of global science limits the diffusion of ideas: Materials and Methods

 \subsection{Scientific ideas}

-To identify scientific ideas, we follow the methodology introduced in Cheng et al.\ 2023\cite{cheng_how_2023}.
+To identify scientific ideas, we follow the methodology introduced in Cheng et al.\ 2023 \cite{cheng_how_2023}.
 Specifically, we analyze the titles and abstracts for all of the publications in our OpenAlex corpus to identify the publications that mention at least one of 46,535 scientific ideas derived by Cheng et al. using the data-driven phrase segmentation algorithm, AutoPhrase \cite{shang2018automated}.
-We then post-process these ideas, removing cases that were first mentioned before 2000 and focusing only on those ideas that were mentioned by only one country in their first year of usage, resulting in 7,327 unique ideas mentioned in 202,932 publications.
-Finally, we derive a dyadic variable, for all pairs of countries in our network that mentioned at least one idea, denoting the fraction of ideas whose first usage was in the Origin country and then were later used in the Destination country.
+We then post-process these ideas, removing cases that were first mentioned before 1990 and focusing only on those ideas that were mentioned by only one country in their first year of usage, resulting in 22,413 unique ideas mentioned in 752,075 publications.
+Finally, we derive a dyadic variable for all pairs of countries in our network denoting the fraction of ideas whose first usage was in the Origin country and then were later used by a publication in the Destination country.